Correlation Analysis in Pyleoclim#

 Field Correlations#

-• a coral Sr/Ca series (a proxy for sea-surface temperature) by Nurhati et al (2011).
+Another example of multiple comparison arises when assessing correlations between a single series (e.g. a paleoclimate record, or an instrumental station) and an instrumental climate field.
+Here, we use as our record the coral Sr/Ca series (a proxy for sea-surface temperature) from Nurhati et al (2011).
 The data are from Palmyra Island in the tropical Pacific, at the edge of the NINO3.4 box (a popular measure of the state of El Niño Southern Oscillation).
+We compare it to the sea-surface temperature analysis of ERSSTv5 (Huang et al, 2017).

-And we leverage the wonderful Xarray package to load the data directly from NCEI’s servers so they never have to be explicitly downloaded.
+To do so we leverage the wonderful Xarray package to load the data directly from NCEI’s servers so they never have to be explicitly downloaded (aka “lazy-loading”).
 We also make use of pyLiPD and a few other packages.

 from pylipd.lipd import LiPD